 Also, I looked up the opening hours of the railroads and didn’t see until after I booked my vacation that the railroad and all cable cars were out of service.
 So I couldn’t go back down with either the cogwheel or the cable car.

-The closed trains of course had a big impact on my route planning.
+The closed trains, of course, greatly impacted my route planning.
 Here are the routes I looked at:

-- Eibsee → Zugspitze → Ehrwald (or the other way around): Alternatively to the first route, you can also do the descent to Ehrwald (or ascent from Ehrwald and descent to Eibsee).
+- Eibsee → Zugspitze → Ehrwald (or the other way around): Alternatively to the first route, you can also descend to Ehrwald (or ascent from Ehrwald and descent to Eibsee).
 Shortens the route by about 1.5 km to 16.5 km.

-Attention!
-The complete Höllental area including Stangensteig is not passable in winter, because ways are closed or bridges are dismantled!
+Warning!
+The complete Höllental area (including Stangensteig) is not passable in winter!
+Ways are closed and bridges dismantled!

 I followed the weather report about daily for the two weeks before the tour.
-For the days of my vacation, fortunately, nice weather was predicted well in advance.
-However, on the weekend before the tour (i.e. 3-4 days before) it snowed properly (about 20 cm of fresh snow), as announced in the weather report.
+Fortunately, for my vacation days, pleasant weather was predicted well in advance.
+However, the weekend before the tour (i.e. 3-4 days before), it snowed properly (about 20 cm of fresh snow), as announced in the weather report.

-On the webcam of the Zugspitze, however, one could nicely follow how the snow melted over time, yet lots of snow remained.
-I also expected slippery paths, because the melted snow probably freezes again at night.
+However, on the webcam of the Zugspitze, one could nicely follow how the snow melted over time, yet lots of snow remained.
+I also expected slippery paths because the melted snow probably freezes overnight.

-If it had snowed again, rained or if a storm had been forecast, I would’ve never even attempted the tour!
+If it had snowed again, rained or had a storm been forecast, I would’ve never even attempted the tour!

 Basically, I had my normal hiking gear for day hikes with me:

-- Hiking boots, hiking poles, hiking backpack (daypack 24 L).
+- Hiking boots, trekking poles, backpack (daypack 24 L).